informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 logic that the *Factory pattern* provides, adding a new type of plant is as simple as adding a new type of command: simply create the new class and then add an object of that class to the `AVAILABLE_PLANTS` array of the factory class.
-No other code need by changed.
+No other code need be changed.
 Deleting a type of plant is even easier.

 <!-- TOC --><a name="implementación"></a>
 #### Implementación